 - Seek professional counseling if you feel like you can’t do your normal routine and things aren’t getting better.

 - Try not to internalize your sadness.
 Write to your family and friends back home or write to a stranger.
 Maybe talking to someone you don’t know as well as someone you do know will help you get out some of the suppressed feelings you are experiencing.

 - Find a hobby and find a way to focus on making it as meaningful as you can while you are abroad.

 - Listen to feedback from friends and family.
 Be aware of what they say and note whether or not you need to adjust your lifestyle choices.
 Resilience begins once you understand your behavior and its effects, and how you should adjust to be able to recover from grief in order to become your better self.

 - ENCOURAGE people in your life to try their best.
 Teachers, get to know your students’ needs, and most important, get to know your students before telling them they CAN’T do something.
 This type of behavior causes learner anxiety and self-doubt.

-I know we all grieve in different ways, and I am in no way suggesting that this is the right way for all people.
-I shared these tips so that perhaps someone who feels like I did while living abroad (or even in the States) might have a reference from someone who has lived it and reflected upon it.
+I know we all grieve in different ways, and I am in no way suggesting that this is the right way for everyone.
+I have shared these tips so that perhaps someone who feels like I did while living abroad (or even in the States) might have a reference from someone who has lived it and reflected upon it.

-For my final post, please subscribe and you will receive the post directly from me.
-Thank you for reading and being a part of the Dreams Abroad family!
+Please subscribe and thank you for reading and being a part of the Dreams Abroad family!